sustainers/sustainers.github.io/working-groups/index.md

       <p>All of our work and organizing is open source.
 If you're interested in a working group, want to get involved and help out, or want to found your own working group around sustainability and code, get in touch and let us know.</p>
       <hr>
       <p class="text-center tealdark">These groups are active!
 Give a shout if you want to be involved.
-We'll eventually link these groups to more detailed pages with resources and information.</p>
+Learn more in their profiles below.</p>
     </div>
   </div>
 </div>